 As we mentioned in a previous piece around creating high visual impact displays, your customers shop with their eyes first.

 That’s why the packaging of your store brand is so critical to its success.
 You want to appeal to your customer’s senses enough to entice them to pick your brand over another.
-Of course, that leads to a question which is tricky to answer: what is appeal?
+Of course, that leads to a question that is tricky to answer: what is the appeal?

 There isn’t a straightforward answer.
 What is appealing to one customer is unappealing to another.

 Then again, this is not just about pretty visuals.
-When considering the packaging of your store brand, you also need to think about their functionality.
+When considering the packaging of your store brand, you also need to think about its functionality.